State Overview

 Pre-Birth Parentage Orders

-Courts grant pre-birth parentage orders for various couples, including married and unmarried heterosexual couples, same-sex couples, and single parents, regardless of genetic connection.
+Courts grant pre-birth and/or post-birth parentage orders for various couples, including married and unmarried heterosexual couples, same-sex couples, and single parents, regardless of genetic connection.

 Commercial Surrogacy